KankakeeCommunityCollege/recover-newsroom/_posts/2023-09-19-bettering-your-business-event.md

 Everyone will be invited to take an exclusive tour of the cutting-edge KCC Manufacturing & Industrial Technology Center.

-THE KCC Manufacturing & Industrial Technology Center is at at 2580 S. Route 45/52, Kankakee.
+The KCC Manufacturing & Industrial Technology Center is at at 2580 S. Route 45/52, Kankakee.
 More event details are on the [IMEC website](https://www.imec.org/event/bettering-your-business-continuous-improvement-roundtable-discussion-092123/){: target="_blank" rel="noopener"}.

 Event sponsors: IMEC, Economic Alliance of Kankakee County and KCC.